 The John D. O'Connell Prize for Accounting Excellence

 The award was established to honor the longstanding service of the College's distinguished accounting professor, John D. O'Connell '53.
 Applicants for the prize must have an excellent academic record, a record of meaningful service to the College community and a demonstrated interest in the profession of accounting.
 The College's accounting faculty review the applications each spring and select the annual recipient.
 The prize includes a cash purse and an engraved desk set.

 Winners from the previous three years include:

 - Brittany Scott '18

-Applications are solicited in the spring of each year.
-Questions about the award should be directed to Professor Nancy Baldiga.
+Applications from members of the class of 2022 will be solicited in spring 2021.
+Questions about the award should be directed to Professor Nancy Baldiga

 The department encourages students to complete internships.
 Please visit the Center for Career Development for more information.

 There are also opportunities for students to become tutors or graders to introductory classes.
 To learn more, contact department chair Melissa Boyle.